Dealing with Anger

 Another personality trait that invites anger is rigidity.
 People who lack flexibility are generally intolerant and critical of other people and become easily angered.
 Their primary conflict resolution style is competitive wherein “I win, you lose.”
 They will rarely agree to collaborate unless forced by higher authority, and then it is done begrudgingly.

 I recently received an e-mail from a close friend.
 She became inspired to invite all of her friends to her house for Thanksgiving.
 Aside from inviting her friends, she extended invitations to all of her friend’s relatives as well.
-In a mood of service she set out to cook a Thanksgiving feast to this large group.
+In a mood of service, she set out to cook a Thanksgiving feast for this large group.
 But as the day went on, she felt more and more stressed with her undertaking.
 She started to feel resentment towards her friends for not helping her with the cooking.
 By the time dinner was to be served, my friend’s anger was smoldering.
 Unable to contain her displeasure, Joanne’s feelings fumed out with a barrage of insults and accusations.
-Joanne’s predominate nature is very gentle and sweet, so her friends were baffled by this out of character behavior.
+Joanne’s predominant nature is very gentle and sweet, so her friends were baffled by this out-of-character behavior.

 This is particularly challenging to personality types that want to please others and have a hard time saying no.

 When I was 21 years old I was a graduate student at the University of Maryland.
 I had a part-time job at the counseling center teaching assertiveness training groups.
 Most of the participants were young housewives who were experiencing resentment in their marriages due to their lack of assertive skills.
 They felt it was wrong to express any negative feelings like anger to their husbands.
 So instead of expressing their feelings, they ignored them and in more extreme cases, repressed them.